- Hong Kong Palace Museum exhibits artifacts on loan primarily from the Palace Museum in Beijing.

 The exhibition in Gallery 6 focuses on the history of Chinese art collecting in Hong Kong.
 And the exhibition in Gallery 7 features multimedia works by six Hong Kong artists in dialogue with palace culture.
 The final two galleries are dedicated to special exhibitions.

 In my view, the horse head on loan from the Louvre Museum in Paris (above) is one of the most stunning treasures currently on view!
 If you are interested, you can see it in Gallery 9, which focuses on horses.

-Gallery 1 features a collection of approximately 180 significant works from the Palace Museum in Beijing.
+Gallery 1 of the Hong Kong Palace Museum features a collection of approximately 180 significant works from the Palace Museum n Beijing.
 This exhibition sheds light on the architecture and collections of the museum.
 In addition, it illustrates the activities of the multi-cultural Qing Dynasty court.

 FYI, the Manchu-led Qing Dynasty was established in Manchuria in 1636.
 And it entered Beijing in 1644, extending its rule across China.
 As the country’s last dynasty, the Qing ruled China until 1912.
 To clarify, it was overthrown by a rebellion led by Dr Sun Yat-sen, who established the Republic of China.
 In fact, he is also thought of as the Father of Modern China.

-Dr Daisy Wang Yiyou, Deputy Director, Curatorial and Programming (left), explains what life was like for emperors and empresses living in the Forbidden City during the Qing Dynasty.
+Dr Daisy Wang Yiyou, Deputy Director, Curatorial and Programming of the HK Palace Museum (left), explains what life was like for emperors and empresses living in the Forbidden City during the Qing Dynasty.